Monroe Doctrine: Post-Bolívar events

-In Spanish America, Royalist guerrillas continued the war in several countries, and Spain attempted to retake Mexico in 1829.
+In Spanish America, royalist guerrillas continued the war in several countries, and Spain attempted to retake Mexico in 1829.
 Only Cuba and Puerto Rico remained under Spanish rule, until the Spanish–American War in 1898.

 In early 1833, the British reasserted their sovereignty over the Falkland islands, thus violating the Monroe Doctrine.
-No action was taken by the US, and George C. Herring writes that the inaction "confirmed Latin American and especially Argentine suspicions of the United States."
-In 1838–50 Argentina was under constant naval blockade by the French navy, which was supported by the British navy, and as such, no action was undertaken by the U.S. to support their fellow Americas nation as Monroe had stated should be done for collective security against European colonial powers.
+No action was taken by the U.S. and the historian George C. Herring wrote that inaction "confirmed Latin American and especially Argentine suspicions of the United States."
+From 1838 to 1850, the Río de la Plata of Argentina was blockaded first by the French navy and then by the British and French navies.
+As before, no action was undertaken by the U.S. to support Argentina as stipulated in the doctrine.

-In 1842, U.S. President John Tyler applied the Monroe Doctrine to Hawaii and warned Britain not to interfere there.
-This began the process of annexing Hawaii to the U.S.

-On December 2, 1845, U.S. President James Polk announced that the principle of the Monroe Doctrine should be strictly enforced, reinterpreting it to argue that no European nation should interfere with the American western expansion ("Manifest Destiny").
+In 1842, U.S. president John Tyler applied the Monroe Doctrine to the Hawaiian Kingdom and warned Britain not to interfere there.
+This began the process of annexing Hawaii to the U.S. On December 2, 1845, U.S. president James K. Polk announced that the principle of the Monroe Doctrine should be strictly enforced, reinterpreting it to argue that no European nation should interfere with American western expansion ("manifest destiny").

 In 1861, Dominican military commander and royalist politician Pedro Santana signed a pact with the Spanish Crown and reverted the Dominican nation to colonial status.
-Spain was wary at first, but with the U.S. occupied with its own civil war, Spain believed it had an opportunity to reassert control in Latin America.
+Spain was wary at first, but with the United States occupied with its own civil war, Spain believed it had an opportunity to reassert control in Latin America.
 On March 18, 1861, the Spanish annexation of the Dominican Republic was announced.
-The American Civil War ended in 1865, and following the re-assertion of the Monroe Doctrine by the United States government, this prompted the Spanish forces stationed within the Dominican Republic to extradite back to Cuba within that same year.
+The American Civil War ended in 1865, and following the re-assertion of the Monroe Doctrine by the U.S. government, this prompted Spanish forces stationed within the Dominican Republic to extradite back to Cuba within that same year.